Voog/voog.js/README.markdown

 ## Getting started

-First, you have to install the Voog.js module to your project directory via `npm install voog.js`.
-Alternatively you can add the __'voog.js'__ package to your Gruntfile as a dependency and let Grunt do all the work.
+First, you have to install the Voog module to your project directory via `npm install voog`.
+Alternatively you can add the __'voog'__ package to your package.json as a dependency and let `npm install` do all the work.

 ## API token